 Aluminium, because of its lightness, strength and better resistance to atmospheric corrosion, has gained popularity in structures especially for use in hilly area and in defence establishments.

-A large number of variety of Aluminium sections are being produced in the country.
+A large number of variety of aluminium sections are being produced in the country.
 In order to standardize these sections for their economic production, the Committee had formulated Indian Standard series covering angles, channels, beams and tee sections for structural use and other applications.

-BIS had published standards for material, dimensions and sectional properties of equal leg angle, unequal leg angle, channels and ‘I’ beam sections as follows:
+Bureau of Indian Standard had published standards for material, dimensions and sectional properties of equal leg angle, unequal leg angle, channels and ‘I’ beam sections as follows:

 IS 3908 : 1986 Specification for aluminium equal leg angles (first revision)